-Whole school weekends include activities such as the House Drama Festival, the Charities Fair, the B/C Ball, House Suppers and the Whole School Walk.
-On the Sunday morning, pupils have brunch late in the morning and then they can choose to attend a church service or assembly at some point in the day.
+Whole school weekends include activities such as the House Drama Festival, the Charities Fair, the year group balls, House Suppers and the Whole School Walk.
+On a Sunday morning, pupils can have a lie in and are treated to a late morning brunch, which is one of the most popular mealtimes in the week.
+All pupils are invited to attend the Church Service on a Sunday morning and Houses take it in turns to be on duty in Church.
+Parents are very welcome to come to the Church Service and come to brunch on any Sunday.
 In addition, all on-site facilities such as the sports centre, art, D&T and music are open to the pupils as well as the opportunity for private study in one of the many assignment areas.

 The School encourages everyone to get involved in whole school weekends.
 They help to develop the strong sense of community that Bryanston enjoys through the pupils participating in a common endeavour.
 It is a great way to get to know those in a different house